opiyodonpaul/sycx/README.md

 - GET /summary: Retrieve the summary of an uploaded document.
 - POST /feedback: Submit feedback on the generated summaries.

-Detailed API documentation can be found in the sycx_flask_api/README.md.
+Detailed API documentation can be found in the [API DOCUMENTATION](API-DOCUMENTATION.md).

 ## Contributing
 We welcome contributions from the community!
 Please follow the steps below to contribute: